AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

 The server is built over HTTP, and uses a pool of worker threads (httplib) to accept and process requests received from the clients.
 The clients generate requests to get and put key-value pairs at the server.
 The server stores all key-value pairs in a persistent MySQL database, and also caches the most frequently used key-value pairs in an in-memory LRU cache.The load generator will emulate multiple clients, and generate client requests concurrently to the server.

 The implementation demonstrates handling of two types of requests that follow different execution paths like one accessing memory and another going to disk.
-This is demonstrated by :
+This is demonstrated by:

 1. Restart the server.
 This clears the in-memory cache.
 2. Before adding any keys through the client, we try to get a key that we know exists in your MySQL database from a previous run.
 The first get after a server restart for key should result in source:"database".
 ```bash
 Enter command (add, get, update, delete, stats, exit, help): get